netliferesearch/promptfinder/docs/analytics-testing-guide.md

 ## Overview

-This guide provides comprehensive instructions for testing the GA4 analytics implementation in the PromptFinder Chrome extension.
+This guide provides comprehensive instructions for testing the GA4 analytics implementation in the DesignPrompts Chrome extension.
 The analytics system uses Google Analytics 4 Measurement Protocol and includes extensive testing utilities, validation tools, and debugging capabilities.

 ### Key Testing Components